mbraak/django-file-form/docs/model_forms.md

         )
 ```

-Also see `ExampleModelForm` in the test project.
+Also see `ExampleModelForm` and `ExampleMultipleModelForm` in the test project.